 Grounding Teas: Holy basil, burdock, lemon balm

 Herbal tea is one of the easiest ways to introduce yourself to the benefits of turmeric.
 We also believe in turning the regular practices we do, like making a cup of tea into small mindful rituals.
-One of the most effective ways to reduce anxiety and improve your resilience to stress is by practicing mindfulness (10).
+One of the most effective ways to reduce anxiety and improve your resilience to stress is by practising mindfulness (10).
 Being fully present in the moment with what you’re doing.
 Making a Golden Mylk® or tea in a beautiful mug, sipping it slowly, taking in everything around us.
 Allowing ourselves to find inner calm and happiness in the small moments is what wellness is about.

 We also believe this time in our lives is about developing and nurturing connection, with ourselves and others.
-Food plays an integral part in this which is why we love finding turmeric based recipes that are not only delicious but nourishing.
+Food plays an integral part in this which is why we love finding turmeric-based recipes that are not only delicious but nourishing.
 This kitchari recipe by Kristin is one of our favourites.

 Lifestyle Recommendations for Maidens

 To balance the fiery nature of this life stage, focusing on activities that promote relaxation is incredibly effective.
 Engage in activities to balance perfectionist tendencies and foster a healthy relationship with both the self and nature.

 We are huge advocates of being outdoors.
 Spending time in nature is scientifically proven to lower the stress hormone cortisol, as well as boost mood and improve focus and creativity.
 (7)